Neutrino detector: Scintillators

 Antineutrinos were first detected near the Savannah River nuclear reactor by the Cowan–Reines neutrino experiment in 1956.
 Frederick Reines and Clyde Cowan used two targets containing a solution of cadmium chloride in water.
 Two scintillation detectors were placed next to the water targets.
-Antineutrinos with an energy above the threshold of 1.8 MeV caused charged current "inverse beta-decay" interactions with the protons in the water, producing positrons and neutrons.
+Antineutrinos with an energy above the threshold of 1.8 MeV caused charged current "Inverse beta decay" interactions with the protons in the water, producing positrons and neutrons.
 The resulting positrons annihilate with electrons, creating pairs of coincident photons with an energy of about 0.5 MeV each, which could be detected by the two scintillation detectors above and below the target.
 The neutrons were captured by cadmium nuclei, resulting in delayed gamma rays of about 8 MeV that were detected a few microseconds after the photons from a positron annihilation event.

 This experiment was designed by Cowan and Reines to give a unique signature for antineutrinos, to prove the existence of these particles.
 It was not the experimental goal to measure the total antineutrino flux.
 The detected antineutrinos thus all carried an energy greater than 1.8 MeV, which is the threshold for the reaction channel used (1.8 MeV is the energy needed to create a positron and a neutron from a proton).
 Only about 3% of the antineutrinos from a nuclear reactor carry enough energy for the reaction to occur.

 A more recently built and much larger KamLAND detector used similar techniques to study oscillations of antineutrinos from 53 Japanese nuclear power plants.
 A smaller, but more radiopure Borexino detector was able to measure the most important components of the neutrino spectrum from the Sun, as well as antineutrinos from Earth and nuclear reactors.

+The SNO+ experiment uses linear alkylbenzene as a liquid scintillator, in contrast to its predecessor Sudbury Neutrino Observatory which used heavy water and detected Cherenkov light (see below).